DWil01/Simple-Port-scanner/README.md

-Sure!
-Here's a professional write-up you can add to your GitHub project:

----

 # Simple Port Scanner

 Welcome to the Simple Port Scanner project!
 This tool is designed to provide a straightforward and effective way to identify open ports on a given IP address or URL.
 Developed with both functionality and user experience in mind, this scanner combines the robustness of Scapy with the creativity and personality of the character "Cipher Phantom."